 Saint Martin is located between the Caribbean Sea and the Atlantic Ocean and spans an area of 34 miles (88 square km).
-The island has white sandy beaches, fascinating sea life, friendly locals, superb culinary cuisine and numerous choices of entertaining activities that offer all travellers an amazing Caribbean experience.
+The island has white sandy beaches, fascinating sea life, friendly locals, superb culinary cuisine, and numerous choices of entertaining activities that offer all travelers an amazing Caribbean experience.

-The island of Saint Martin has a lot to offer to all kinds of travellers.
-The things all travellers should know before visiting the island are addressed in this article.
+The island of Saint Martin has a lot to offer to all kinds of travelers.
+The things all travelers should know before visiting the island are addressed in this article.

 Table of Contents

 The travel requirements of entry into the island of St. Maarten are a valid passport from your country of citizenship and proof of return for onward travel.
 Naturalized citizens must present their original naturalization certificate and photo ID to enter St. Maarten.
-Tourists travelling from the United States, Canada, Australia, the EU and Britain do not require a visa upon entry into Saint Martin, unless they plan to stay more than 90 days.
+Tourists traveling from the United States, Canada, Australia, the EU, and Britain do not require a visa upon entry into Saint Martin unless they plan to stay more than 90 days.

 The best time of year to visit St. Maarten is between the months of January and June.
 During this time the climate is dry and there is not as much rain as there is during the rainy season.
 It would be better to avoid traveling to St. Maarten during the months of July to December to avoid hurricane season.